 Vitiligo is primarily a cosmetic concern, but the disease can spread to other areas of your face and body.
 We recommend that you speak with Dr. Hicks-Graham to learn about your individual case and treatment options.

 If you have patches of light-colored skin, contact us to schedule a consultation with board-certified dermatologist Dr. Shari Hicks-Graham.
-She has helped many people like you in the Columbus and Upper Arlington area learn more about vitiligo.When your skin cells stop producing melanin, you may develop areas of light-colored skin, known as vitiligo.
-The cosmetic appearance of the condition can cause people in the Columbus and Upper Arlington area to feel embarrassed and self-conscious.
+She has helped many people like you in the Greater Columbus area learn more about vitiligo.When your skin cells stop producing melanin, you may develop areas of light-colored skin, known as vitiligo.
+The cosmetic appearance of the condition can cause people in the Greater Columbus area to feel embarrassed and self-conscious.
 Board-certified dermatologist Dr. Shari Hicks-Graham is uniquely qualified to help you understand vitiligo and ways to treat the problem.